IFSC Fund Management Regulation, 2025

 • Reduced Minimum Corpus: Aligning with non-retail schemes, the minimum corpus for retail schemes has been decreased to USD 3 million, with open-ended schemes allowed to commence investments upon reaching a USD 1 million corpus.

-• Clarity has been provided with respect to the appointment of custodian in IFSC.
+• Clarity has been provided with respect to the appointment of a custodian in IFSC.
 Further, an adequate window of 12 months has been provided to FMEs to comply with this requirement.

 4. Additional Notable Changes: